nshaibu/event_pipeline/README.md

 TODO: pytest

 # Contributing
 We welcome contributions!
 If you have any improvements, fixes, or new features, feel free to fork the repository and create a pull request.

+# Reporting Issues
+If you find a bug or have suggestions for improvements, please open an issue in the repository.
+Provide as much detail as possible, including steps to reproduce the issue, expected vs. actual behavior, and any relevant logs or error messages.

 # License
 This project is licensed under the GNU License - see the LICENSE file for details.